oroinc/documentation/commerce/cloud/support.rst

 The OroCloud customer support is available for Oro authorized partners and Enterprise edition customers.

-For the support and assistance requests, there is an online customer support desk that is available 24x7x365 for ticket submission and further ticket-related communication:
+For the support and assistance requests, there is a customer support desk that is available 24x7x365 for ticket submission and further ticket-related communication:

 .. image:: /cloud/img/cloud/support_portal.png